Connect your Strava account to Livelox

 - A GPS watch or a Strava’s mobile app.
-If you use a GPS watch you need an account connected to the the web service of the watch manufacturer.
-If you are uncertain wether or not you have an account, visit the manufacturer’s web service.
-Below are links to a few of the most common GPS watch web services:
+If you use a GPS watch you need an account connected to the watch manufacturer's application.
+If you are uncertain whether or not you have an account, visit the manufacturer’s website.
+Below are links to a few of the most common applications:

 1. Give Livelox permission to collect data from Strava

 - Go to your Account settings in Livelox.

 - Under Connect to external applications, click on Edit settings for Strava.